Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Observations and data reduction

 \subsection{Bullet cluster}

 We used calibrated MeerKAT L-band data presented in \cite{Sikhosana2023}.
 For the UHF-band, we used new MeerKAT observations (Project code: SCI-20241101).
 The observations were performed over two observing runs.
-J0408-6545 and J1939-6342 were used as flux calibrators, while J0825-5010 as gain calibrator.
-The observations detail are summarized in Table~\ref{Tabel:obs3}.
+J0408-6545 and J1939-6342 were used as flux calibrators, while J0825-5010 as a gain calibrator.
+The observational details are summarized in Table~\ref{Tabel:obs3}.
 The data were processed by the SARAO Science Data Processor pipeline\footnote{\url{https://skaafrica.atlassian.net/wiki/spaces/ESDKB/pages/338723406/SDP+pipelines+overview}}.
 The calibrated data were imaged in {\tt WSClean} using Briggs weighting scheme with a robust parameter of $0$, and multiscale cleaning.

 All images have been corrected for primary beam attenuation using {\tt EveryBeam} within {\tt WSClean}.
 For MeerKAT data, the primary beam corrected flux density measurements obtained from both {\tt katbeam}\footnote{\url{https://github.com/ska-sa/katbeam}} and {\tt EveryBeam}\footnote{\url{https://everybeam.readthedocs.io/en/latest/}} were found to be consistent.